 From the main page of the app, you get a choice of a selection of children’s books which change on a daily basis.
 The free version of the app gives you access to read up to 3 books per day.
 These books range from children’s classics to contemporary stories.

 PIBO promises high-quality picture books and this is certainly the case.
 Colours are vivid and bright, even on my mobile phone (it would be much better to read on a tablet of course).
 The stories are mostly aimed at children between the ages of 3 and 6.
 All of the stories I have read were entirely in hiragana with spaces between words.
-The great thing about PIBO is that all stories come with the option to listen to the audio which is also high quality and great for Japanese study.
+The great thing about PIBO is that all stories come with the option to listen to the audio.
+Fortunately, this is also high quality and great for Japanese study.

 Moving on to more advanced stories